xaizek/fragile/INSTALL.md

 ### Managing builders ###

 Builders are just scripts in `<web-path>/builders` directory.
-Names are those scripts are names of builders.
+Names of those scripts are names of builders.
 Script exit code should indicate result of a build.
 When script is run: